boonebgorges/bp-group-reviews/readme.txt

 == Changelog ==

-= 1.0.4 =
+= 1.1 =
+* Rating data in hooked into the group directory
-* Users are limited by default to one review per group
+* Users are limited by default to one review per group (see includes/templatetags.php bpgr_allow_multiple_reviews() for details)
 * Spanish translation added (props SeluGlindoo)

 = 1.0.3 =